 4. HALLE FOREST, BELGIUM

-This forest is often described as ‘magical’ by anyone who visits it – and when you take a trip to the picturesque woodland paradise it’s not really hard to see why.
+This forest is often described as magical by anyone who visits it – and when you take a trip to the picturesque woodland paradise it’s not hard to see why!
 The Halle Forest looks like it was plucked right off the page of a fairy-tale, with a narrow winding path that leads you through a dense forest of pinewood trees.
-The Grass on either side is often more purple than green too, thanks largely to the level of magical bluebells growing there – enchanting stuff, to say the least!
+The Grass on either side is often more purple than green too, thanks largely to the large amount of magical bluebells growing there – enchanting stuff, to say the least!

 5. TIANZI MOUNTAIN NATURE RESERVE, CHINA

 We started with an amazing natural hidden gem, so why not end with another one?
-The Tianzi Mountain Nature Reserve in China served as the inspiration for the popular movie Avatar, with some of the landscape on the planet Pandora based on the seemingly floating mountains.
-This destination is so vast, you’re more than likely to never run into another person when travelling there, allowing for some deep thinking – with the reserve serving as the perfect place to relax and explore in one of the most natural landscapes on earth.
+The Tianzi Mountain Nature Reserve in China served as the inspiration for the popular movie Avatar, with some of the landscapes on the planet Pandora based on the seemingly floating mountains.
+This destination is so vast, you’re more than likely to never run into another person when travelling there.
+The reserve serves as the perfect place to relax and explore one of the most natural and awe-inspiring landscapes on earth.

 Our opinions are as always, our own.